eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

+- `registry` - (Computed) - String - Version overrides the Calico container image registry.
+- `version` - (Computed) - String - Version overrides the Calico container image tag.
+- `aws_src_dst_check` - (Computed) - String - AWSSrcDstCheck enables/disables ENI source/destination checks (AWS only)<br />Options: DoNothing (default), Enable, or Disable.
+- `bpf_enabled` - (Computed) - Bool - BPFEnabled enables the eBPF dataplane mode.
+- `bpf_external_service_mode` - (Computed) - String - BPFExternalServiceMode controls how traffic from outside the cluster to NodePorts and ClusterIPs is handled.<br />In Tunnel mode, packet is tunneled from the ingress host to the host with the backing pod and back again.<br />In DSR mode, traffic is tunneled to the host with the backing pod and then returned directly;<br />this requires a network that allows direct return.<br />Default: Tunnel (other options: DSR).
+- `bpf_kube_proxy_iptables_cleanup_enabled` - (Computed) - Bool - BPFKubeProxyIptablesCleanupEnabled controls whether Felix will clean up the iptables rules<br />created by the Kubernetes kube-proxy; should only be enabled if kube-proxy is not running.
+- `bpf_log_level` - (Computed) - String - BPFLogLevel controls the log level used by the BPF programs.
+The logs are emitted<br />to the BPF trace pipe, accessible with the command tc exec BPF debug.<br />Default: Off (other options: Info, Debug).
+- `chain_insert_mode` - (Computed) - String - ChainInsertMode controls whether Felix inserts rules to the top of iptables chains, or<br />appends to the bottom.
+Leaving the default option is safest to prevent accidentally<br />breaking connectivity.
+Default: 'insert' (other options: 'append').
 - `cpu_request` - (Computed) - Quantity - CPURequest CPU request of Calico container.
 Default: 100m.
 - `cross_subnet` - (Computed) - Bool - CrossSubnet enables Calico's cross-subnet mode when set to true.
+- `encapsulation_mode` - (Computed) - String - EncapsulationMode specifies the network packet encapsulation protocol for Calico to use,<br />employing such encapsulation at the necessary scope per the related CrossSubnet field.
+In<br />"ipip" mode, Calico will use IP-in-IP encapsulation as needed.
+In "vxlan" mode, Calico will<br />encapsulate packets as needed using the VXLAN scheme.<br />Options: ipip (default) or vxlan.
+- `ip_ip_mode` - (Computed) - String - IPIPMode is the encapsulation mode to use for the default Calico IPv4 pool created at start<br />up, determining when to use IP-in-IP encapsulation, conveyed to the "calico-node" daemon<br />container via the CALICO_IPV4POOL_IPIP environment variable.
+- `ipv_4auto_detection_method` - (Computed) - String - IPv4AutoDetectionMethod configures how Calico chooses the IP address used to route<br />between nodes.
+This should be set when the host has multiple interfaces<br />and it is important to select the interface used.<br />Options: "first-found" (default), "can-reach=DESTINATION",<br />"interface=INTERFACE-REGEX", or "skip-interface=INTERFACE-REGEX".
+- `ipv_6auto_detection_method` - (Computed) - String - IPv6AutoDetectionMethod configures how Calico chooses the IP address used to route<br />between nodes.
+This should be set when the host has multiple interfaces<br />and it is important to select the interface used.<br />Options: "first-found" (default), "can-reach=DESTINATION",<br />"interface=INTERFACE-REGEX", or "skip-interface=INTERFACE-REGEX".
+- `iptables_backend` - (Computed) - String - IptablesBackend controls which variant of iptables binary Felix uses<br />Default: Auto (other options: Legacy, NFT).
 - `log_severity_screen` - (Computed) - String - LogSeverityScreen lets us set the desired log level.
 (Default: info).
 - `mtu` - (Computed) - Int - MTU to be set in the cni-network-config for calico.
 - `prometheus_metrics_enabled` - (Computed) - Bool - PrometheusMetricsEnabled can be set to enable the experimental Prometheus<br />metrics server (default: false).